Board of Directors

 At-Large / Patient Advocate

-Deborah Masland, RI Parent Information Network
+Deborah Masland, BA, CCHW, RI Parent Information Network

 Employer Representatives